arrat-tools/deploy/guide-vehicle-installation/Install_Vehicle_Software.md

 ## Sync Script

 The road audit data acquisition GUI software comes with a script that allows the user to upload the collected data to the cloud.
-By default the script is located at:

-`<ros_workspace>/src/ra-daq-gui/scripts/data_sync.sh`

-Make sure the `sync_dir` variable in this script is the same as the same as configured in the GUI software above.

-See Sync Script guide for more details on how to execute data syncing.
+### Continue to the [Sync Script Guide][sync-script-link]

 ## References